library(rstanarm)

 Exercise

-We will use the dataset mtcars
+We will use the dataset mtcars in this exercise.

 Assume your causal model of your research dictates that fuel economy is a linear function of horse power, cylinder count and displacement of the engine.